Mueller-Navelet jets at the LHC: hunting data with azimuthal distributions: Phenomenological analysis

 By summing \emph{\`a la} Fourier the three azimuthal correlations provided by CMS, $R_{10,20,30}$, we can reconstruct the first segment of the experimental signal for the azimuthal distribution.
 From an operational point of view, we build a \emph{truncated} azimuthal distribution, with $\nu_{\rm [exp]}^{\rm cut} = 3$ dictated by the experimental analysis

-In Fig.\tref{fig:phi_tve} we compare $\LL$ and $\NLLp$ predictions for the truncated azimuthal distribution, taken at natural scales, with combined CMS data.
+In Figs.\tref{fig:phi_tve_1} and\tref{fig:phi_tve_2} we compare $\LL$ and $\NLLp$ predictions for the truncated azimuthal distribution, taken at natural scales, with combined CMS data.
 To build the upper (lower) uncertainty bound on CMS data, we considered in Eq.\eref{dsigma_dphi_trunc} the values of the three $R_{n0}$ ratios plus (minus) their uncertainties.
 Each panel shows the $\varphi$-shape of our distributions for a given value of $\DY$ taken from the experimental analysis\tcite{Khachatryan:2016udy}.
 A visible effect of the truncation in $n$ is the presence of oscillations leading to relative maxima and minima on large-$\varphi$ tails, generated by $1 \le n \le 3$ modes and leading to negative values of the distribution around the corresponding wave troughs.
 At small values of $\DY$, the experimental curve (red) stays above the $\LL$ (blue) and below the $\NLLp$ (green) one.
 As remarked in Section\tref{ssec:Rnm}, this region crosses the limit of applicability of BFKL.
 Thus, the LL resummation overestimates the jet azimuthal decorrelation, namely it predicts a lower number of back-to-back events.
 At the same time, NLL corrections bring to a very strong recorrelation effect, not compatible with data.
 As $\DY$ increases, the experimental curve comes progressively closer to the $\NLLp$ one, up to starting overlap with it when $\DY \ge 6.5$.
 Moreover, while these two shapes are always similar, with a clear peak at $\varphi = 0$ which persists also at large values of $\DY$, the peak of the $\LL$ band drops of very fast, with the two jets being almost completely decorrelated when $\DY \ge 7.50$.
 As a main outcome, we conclude that the high-energy signal is encoded in LHC data at 7 TeV and can be caught from a NLL BFKL treatment, but not from a pure LL one.
 We believe that the agreement between the $\NLLp$ theory and the experiment would be even stronger if data for $R_{n0}$ correlations with $n>3$ were available.
 In particular, it would be intriguing to see how the green and the red bands progressively collapse to each other as $\nu_{\rm [exp]}^{\rm cut}$ increases.
 Another way to accelerate the convergence between the two curves would be studying $\varphi$-distributions at larger center-of-mass energies, say $\sqrt{s} = 13$ TeV, for which data have been not yet analyzed, unfortunately.
 Indeed, the larger is $s$, the faster we move away from endpoints of longitudinal-momentum fractions (see relations in the left part of Eq.\eref{xyp}), where the already mentioned threshold contaminations become relevant.
+To better assess this point, we present a comparison with data of LL and NLL azimuthal distributions as in Eq.\eref{dsigma_dphi}, but this time integrated over the rapidity interval, $\DY$.
+More in particular, we build $\DY$-integrated $\varphi$-azimuthal distribution